emilyhunt/website-old/content/research/research.md

 - template: grid
   options:
     theme: base
-  heading: Past research
+  heading: Other research
-  text: Here's a selection of other things I've worked on in the past.
+  text: Here's a selection of other things I've worked on.
-  contentType: features
+  contentType: research_other
   sortBy: weight
   align: left
   limit: 4